MagicMods/SimTouch/memoryBank/notebook.md

 **Overall Conclusion:**

 The `Sim` renderers vary significantly. `baseRenderer` and `particleRenderer` align reasonably well with stateless principles for their core operations.
 However, `gridRenderer`, `gridRenderModes`, and especially `emuRenderer` exhibit substantial statefulness and coupling.
 Refactoring these towards statelessness (passing necessary data/state into methods) would require significant architectural changes to separate concerns (state management, calculation, input handling, rendering).

+## Decoupling via Event Bus (Grid Project) - 2024-08-01

+**Context:** Brainstorming identified tight coupling between `Main.setGridParams` and `UiManager.newGridUi.updateUIState`.

+**Decision:** Implement a simple Pub/Sub event system using a singleton `eventBus` (`util/eventManager.js`) to decouple components.

+**Initial Implementation:** Refactor the Grid UI update flow:

+1. `Main.setGridParams` will now emit a `gridParamsUpdated` event instead of calling the UI update directly.
+2. `UiManager` will subscribe to `gridParamsUpdated` during initialization and trigger `newGridUi.updateUIState` when the event is received.

+**Plan Reference:** See `memoryBank/plan.md` for detailed implementation steps.